Connecting Curious Minds

 This year, the Curious People Series is spotlighting a diverse array of UNO faculty whose research or creative activity is deeply linked to the community.
 We call this type of work "Engaged Research" or the "Scholarship of Engagement" -- and it's happening all across campus and in our community.
 Engaged Research plays an important role at Metropolitan Universities like UNO, as it is defined by collaboration, community partnerships, and tangible contributions to the public good.

-This year, the focus of Curious People Series events relate to UNO's Big Ideas.
+The focus of this Curious People Series related to UNO's Big Ideas.

 |Date||Speaker and Topic||UNO Big Idea||Link to Event||Video|